-EIL customers will be assigned the appropriate residential or commercial rate schedule based on their initial load and service location.
+EIL Customer's Aggregated Non-Coincidental Demand is less than 3,500 kW, the appropriate rate schedule will be assigned for each service based on their initial load and service location.
 EIL customers located where a residential rate schedule would normally be applied will be assigned the residential rate.
-EIL customers on a commercial schedule will transition to other applicable rate schedules as they meet the applicable thresholds.
+EIL customers on a commercial schedule will transition to other applicable rate schedules as determined by the District's policies.
 It is the customer's responsibility to notify the District when these thresholds have been met, or if other changes have occurred (installation of equipment, or other changes in load) that may make them eligible for a different rate schedule.
-EIL customers with loads greater than 10,000 kW demand will be subject to the District's New Large Load Rate Schedule 80.
-Final determination of the appropriate rate schedule is at the District's discretion.